rohityadav-sas/Music-Player/README.md

 - Dynamic playlist with song details.
 - Responsive design for various screen sizes.
 - Visually appealing UI with rotating album art.

-## Getting Started
-Follow these instructions to get a copy of the project up and running on your local machine.

-### Prerequisites
-- A modern web browser
-- Code editor (e.g., Visual Studio Code, Sublime Text)

 ### Installation
 1. Clone the repository: